sgtcortez/Termsequel/README.md

             Returns the permissions of other users.
             The value, must be in octal mode!

+        + LAST_MODIFICATION

+            The datetime when the last modification ocurred.

     - ### SELECT

         The same syntax as a SQL database.